Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Common examples of an employer breach of contract

-- Unlawful reduction of staff pay.
+- Unlawful reduction of staff pays.

 - Wrongful dismissal.

-- Not paying for travel expenses, holiday entitlements and contractual sick pay.
+- Not paying for travel expenses, holiday entitlements, and contractual sick pay.

-- Failure to pay national minimum wage.
+- Failure to pay National Minimum Wage.

 - Failure to follow appropriate procedures for grievances, disciplinary actions, and dismissals.